Cray-HPE/docs-csm/install/redeploy_pit_node.md

 >
 > - SSH will cease to work when the LiveCD reboots; the serial console will need to be leveraged
 >
-> - Rebooting a remoteISO will dump all running changes on the `pit` node; USBs are accessible after the install
+> - Rebooting a remoteISO will dump all running changes on the PIT node; USBs are accessible after the install
 >
 > - The NCN **will never wipe a USB device** during installation
 >